 In spite of the growing wealth of information on the subject, the extent of the crisis facing Christians persecuted for their faith remains little known and understood.
 While statistical research has offered considerable insight into the topic of Christian persecution, some data has not stood up to scrutiny and is unable to demonstrate that the violence in question is religiously motivated.
 That said, studies consistently show that Christians suffer significantly high levels of persecution and intolerance.
 In June 2018, the Pew Research Center stated that over the course of 2016 Christians suffered harassment in 144 countries.
 By this calculation, Christians emerge as the world’s “most widely targeted” faith group, slightly ahead of Islam.
 In January 2019, Open Doors estimated in its World Watch List for 2018 that 73 countries with 245 million Christians “showed extreme, very high or high levels of persecution”.
 This was up from 58 countries with 215 million Christians in 2017.
 The same survey showed that every day on average 11 Christians are killed for their faith in the 50 worst-offending countries.

 This evaluation does not set out to be comprehensive.
 ACN’s essentially qualitative assessment is unable to provide statistics to facilitate a full comparative analysis.
 In addition, state oppression is entirely different by nature from sporadic acts of violence – and conditions of persecution are not uniform across any one particular country.

-and can be downloaded as an executive summary.
+and can be downloaded as a PDF document.